Huzaifa-Arif/Huzaifa-Arif.github.io/README.md

 ## Research Interests

 My primary interests are in Trustworthy Machine Learning in Federated Setting.
 I am currently working on projects related to fairness in federated learning and data leakage in foundation models from a theoretical standpoint.
-I am also open to collaborations.Please reach out to me for collaboration.